ve3wmb/OrionWspr/README.md

 Current compile stats are:

-Sketch uses 16788 bytes or 54% (previousyl 45%) of program storage space.
+Sketch uses 17620 bytes or 57% (previously 54%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 946 bytes or 946 (previously 45%) of dynamic memory, leaving 1102 bytes for local variables.
+Global variables use 954 bytes or 46% (previously 45%) of dynamic memory, leaving 1094 bytes for local variables.
 Maximum is 2048 bytes.

 For this sketch to work properly you will need to calibrate the Si5351a Clock to determine the CORRECTION value.